DilshanSenarath/BehaveFormer/README.md

 # Preprocessing and Feature Creation

 # Training
--Setting up configs
+- Setting up configs

-To begin the training process, configure the settings in the "config.json" file.
+To begin the training process, configure the settings in the `config.json` file.
 Within this file, specify the Google Drive share IDs for the train, test, and validation files of each dataset.
-These file ids can be filled under "preprocessed_data → dataset → train, test, val".
+These file ids can be filled under `preprocessed_data → dataset → {train, test, val}`.

--Training
+- Training

-To begin, create a zip file containing the code base and copy it into your Colab notebook.
-Next, unzip the file using the command `!unzip /content/BehaveFormer.zip`.
-Finally, install the necessary packages mentioned in the requirements.txt file by running the command `!pip install -r /content/BehaveFormer/requirements.txt`.
+To begin, create a zip file containing the code base and copy it into your notebook.
+Next, unzip the file using the command `!unzip BehaveFormer.zip`.
+Finally, install the necessary packages mentioned in the requirements.txt file by running the command `!pip install -r BehaveFormer/requirements.txt`.

 For traing consider the following commands :
 |       Experiment       |                     Type                    |                                                Run Command                                               |